This transcript has been edited for clarity.

 Laura: In the moment, it felt like, “Oh, my goodness, I have so much to do,” probably?

-Laura: Yes, with children, it’s funny because there’s like, pressing need, break, pressing need, break, and the more children you have, the more pressing needs you have, but especially with one child, you get a lot of those naps.
+Laura: Yes, with children, it’s funny because there’s a pressing need, break, pressing need, break, and the more children you have, the more pressing needs you have.
+But with one child, you get a lot of those naps.
 I remember I had four hours a day of naps.
 I was plopping on the couch, “I’m going to watch some TV,” even if there’s dishes in the sink because I had time that afternoon.
 I would put it off with the same mindset you had.
-What changed your view or how did your mind change [laughter] to get that fire under you to do a little bit more?
+What changed your view or how did your mind change to get that fire under you to do a little bit more?
 How did your goals and values change as a stay-at-home mom and when?

 Emily: Having a lot of young children under a young age has shown me a lot about myself and what I worship.
 I’ve seen so many times how I just want to escape the hard.
 I want to check out; I want to take the easy way out.
 Or I can become controlling when people don’t do what I want them to do. [laughs]